-Teaching Professors, Professors of the Practice, Advising Professors, and Clinical Professors (TPAC) and Research faculty are regular faculty members in the College of Arts and Letters.
-They make vital contributions to the College in a wide range of areas.
-Their functions include instructional duties, administrative responsibilities, technical or creative obligations, research, and various combinations of these specific tasks.
-In addition, many make important contributions in service to the University.
-TPAC and Research faculty members are expected to contribute to the construction and advancement of our intellectual community.
-For TPAC faculty, since research is not normally expected as a primary aspect of their responsibilities, the dynamics of service obligations are slightly different than they are for T-TT faculty.
+Teaching professors, professors of the practice, advising professors, and clinical professors (TPAC) and research faculty are regular faculty members in the College of Arts and Letters.
+They make vital contributions to the college in a wide range of areas.
+Their work includes instruction, administrative responsibilities, technical or creative obligations, research, and various combinations of these tasks.
+In addition, they many make important contributions in service to the University.
+TPAC and research faculty members contribute to the construction and advancement of our intellectual community.

-TPAC faculty hold the ranks of assistant, associate, and full.
-Qualifications for each rank and terms of appointment can be found in the Academic Articles (IV.1.a.3,4,5,7 and IV.3.b,c,d,e).
+TPAC and Research faculty members hold the ranks of assistant, associate, and full.
+Qualifications for each rank and terms of appointment can be found in the Academic Articles (IV.1.a.2,3,4,5,7 and IV.3.b,c,d,e,g).

 The Associate Dean for the Arts oversees TPAC faculty while the Associate Dean for research oversees research faculty.